-[box style=”note”]Reader James Kennedy writes about establishing better non-automobile connections between Federal Hill and Smith Hill.
-Follow James on Twitter: @TransportPVD.[/box]
+[alert type=”warning”]Reader James Kennedy writes about establishing better non-automobile connections between Federal Hill and Smith Hill.
+Follow James on Twitter: @TransportPVD.[/alert]

 Providence has too many highways, and I wouldn’t be an opponent of removing some entirely.
 But if we’re going to have a highway system snake through the city, let’s at least make it useful.
 The Dean Street exit ramps should be removed, in my opinion, and a multi-modal boulevard should replace the highway-let that the street currently is.